slowernews/hamster-system/README.md

 - List all your assets (cash, stocks, funds, crypto, real estate, whatever) and sum them.
 List and sum your liabilities (if relevant).
 Every case is a case so you must build your template from zero.
 - When your net worth is too risky *for your personality* get more tight.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
-I loosen up to every quarter and eventually to semiannual.
+I had loosen up to every quarter and eventually to semiannual.[^8]